Braunstetter/valid-form-event/README.md

 That's pretty self-explanatory.

-Everything works exactly the same as with the other Symfony FormeEvents.
+Everything works exactly the same as with the other Symfony FormEvents.
 It should also be noted that the `$event->getCurrentForm()` method is also available.
 This gives you the current form you are in - but only if that form is a child of a parent form.
 The parent form can easily be reached with `$event->getForm()`.

 > This event works with all forms, even if they are nested.